Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Statement of the Main Theorem

 \subsection{Main Theorem}

 We define the \textit{rank} of $G$ to be the dimension of any of its maximal torus.
-The following theorem is the main theorem of the paper.
+This paper mainly proves the following theorem.

 \begin{thm} Let $G$ be a connected compact Lie group equipped with a rational metric $g$.
 Let $d$ be the dimension of $G$ and $r$ the rank of $G$.
 Let $I\subset\mathbb{R}$ be a finite time interval.
-Then the following scaling critical Strichartz estimates
+Consider the scale-invariant Strichartz estimate